 Compared to the initial question on income growth expectations, this question mainly differs in its reference to a fixed time period.
-This period overlaps with the previous question, so we expected a positive correlation with the previous question given the overlap as well as the fact that many wages are adjusted infrequently and at a particular time of the year.
+This period partially overlaps with the previous income growth question, so we expected a positive correlation with the previous question given the overlap as well as the fact that many wages are adjusted infrequently and at a particular time of the year.

 The structure of the experiment is then the following: First, the survey administers two initial questions (priors) about inflation and income growth expectations to all respondents.
 Second, we apply different information treatments to respondents.
-Third, we ask the two additional survey questions just described.
-The total sample for the experiment contains 6,629 respondents who are split up and randomly receive one of the following treatments that includes being part of a control group:
+Third, we ask the two additional survey questions (posteriors) just described.
+The total sample for the experiment in March 2022 contains 6,629 respondents who were split up and randomly received one of the following treatments that included being part of a control group:

 - 1. Control (N=1,075) - 2.
 The Federal Reserve targets an inflation rate of 2% per year in the long run.
 (1,155) - 3.
 A recent survey from the Conference Board found that wages were expected to rise 3.9% in 2022.
 (1,093) - 4.
 Between January 2021 and January 2022, the Consumer Price Index (CPI), which measures the average change in prices over time that consumers pay for goods and services, showed the inflation rate in the US was 7.5%.
-(1,112)

-5. According to the Survey of Professional Forecasters, the Consumer Price Index (CPI), which measures the average change in prices over time that consumers pay for goods and services, showed the inflation rate will be 3.7% by the end of 2022.
-(1,074)

-6. According to the US Census Bureau, the United States population was 332,402,978 as of December 31, 2021.
+(1,112) - 5.
+According to the Survey of Professional Forecasters, the Consumer Price Index (CPI), which measures the average change in prices over time that consumers pay for goods and services, showed the inflation rate will be 3.7% by the end of 2022.
+(1,074) - 6.
+According to the US Census Bureau, the United States population was 332,402,978 as of December 31, 2021.
 (1,120)

 Treatment 2 aims to inform respondents about the price stability objective of the Federal Reserve and potentially influence their long-run inflation expectations.
-Treatment 3 provides information about wage growth expectations that can be used to evaluate causality from wage growth expectations to inflation expectations.
+Treatment 3 provides information about a forecast of future aggregate wage growth.
 Treatment 4 provides information about past inflation that may affect future inflation expectations as well as perceived real income in case the reported inflation rate was not known.
-Treatment 5 provides information about future inflation that can affect consumers' inflation expectations.
+Treatment 5 provides information about a forecast of future aggregate inflation.
 Last, treatment 6 provides information that should not be relevant and is intended to work as a placebo, allowing us to determine whether consumers react to receiving any information.
+A priori, we would expect that information about aggregate wage growth in treatment 3 could affect an individual's expected wage growth, while information about aggregate inflation in treatments 2, 4, and 5 could affect the individual's inflation forecast.

 In addition to these questions, we ask respondents about labor market decisions.
-After the question about the posterior beliefs, we ask consumers "How likely are you to do the following to increase your income over the next three months?"
-We follow up with three options and one open-ended question, where they have to answer whether it is very likely, somewhat likely, somewhat unlikely, or very unlikely.
-We also add an option for do not know.
-The actions we ask are:
+After the question about the posterior beliefs, we ask consumers, "How likely are you to do the following to increase your income over the next three months?"
+We provided three actions they could potentially take and one open-ended, fill-in response, where for each action they had to answer whether it was very likely, somewhat likely, somewhat unlikely, very unlikely, or they do not know.
+The actions we asked for are:

-• Apply for a job(s) that pays more

-Work longer hours
+- Apply for a job(s) that pays more - Work longer hours

-· Ask for a raise
+Ask for a raise

-In addition, we leave an open-ended answer option to record any further choices.
+In addition to these actions, we left an open-ended answer option to record any further possibilities that survey respondents might offer.
 The order of the experiment can be summarized as follows: